joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/math-basics/lesson-notes/README.md

 Let's imagine we are working on the website for an online store.

 In our online store, we have a shopping cart.
-We want to change the cart to instead of showing
+We want to change the cart to instead of showing:

 - duct tape : $5
 - duct tape : $5